amingilani/blog/content/posts/generating-a-secure-passphrase.md

 Human unreliability in creating and memorizing secure passwords is acknowledged by NIST[^1].
 The passwords we produce are trivially insecure and often incorporate personal information easily accessible to an adversary.
-However, it is possible to create phrases that are sufficiently secure to be used as passwords, and
+However, it is possible to create memorable and secure passwords.

 In this first part of a two-part guide, I'll walk you through my personal favorite password creation mechanism using a technique called diceware.
 The